Don't Let Naysayers Stop Your Good Work

 Alhamdulillah I don't get a lot of negative feedback on Muslimommy, mainly because I don't delve much into controversial issues.
 I do get the occasional judgmental comment which I know is inevitable.

-One time I received a rather unfair comment from a reader after I had written an article about how kids should use less screen time.
+However, one time, I had received one from a reader after I had written an article about how kids should use less screen time.
 My intention was to help kids find fun alternatives, instead of using screens throughout their day.
-I guess the reader felt inclined to judge my intention by stating that I was not actually helping society much - you know... the naysayer comment.
+I guess the reader felt inclined to judge my intention by stating that I was not actually helping society much - you know... the naysayer way of thinking.
+She said:

 My definition of a naysayer?
 The one who says you're not really helping the ummah and you need to do more.
-The one who hides behind their words doing nothing to change the situation, yet judges another so easily and fails to look inward to fix themselves first.
+The one who hides behind their small screens and cruel words doing nothing to change the situation, yet judges another so easily and fails to look inward to fix themselves first.
 The one who uses religion or niceties to soften the blow of their criticism.

-To the naysayer I say...
-Please learn some compassion and empathy like our beloved Prophet saw who was never harsh.
-Please learn how to talk to another human being with kindness and intention to guide them not judge them in order to make yourself feel higher.
-And please make an effort to fix something yourself, especially when you don't think it's being done right by others.
+To theses naysayers I say...
+I feel sorry for you, you must be so sad in your heart.
+Please learn some compassion and empathy like our beloved Prophet PBUH who was never harsh to others - even those who stoned and spat on him.
+Learn how to talk to another human being with mercy, kindness, and the intention to guide them not judge them in order to make yourself feel special.
+Look inward and really see yourself and your actions and judge them as harshly as you judge others.
+And please, make an effort to fix something yourself, especially when you don't think it's being done right by others.

-I dedicate this post to all my brothers and sisters who spread dawah and help the ummah.
-Taking time away from their careers and family to research and share helpful messages for the benefit of others.
-May Allah Reward you immensely, ameen.
+I dedicate this post to all my brothers and sisters who spread ilm and dawah online to help the ummah.
+The ones who take time away from their careers and family to research and share helpful messages for the benefit of others.
+May Allah Reward you immensely.
+Chin up!